OSGeo/ogc-cite-runner/README.md

 ## Development

-After having clone this repo, install the code with dev dependencies by running:
+After having clone this repository, install the code with dev dependencies by running:

 ```shell
 poetry install --with dev
 ```

-Enable the pre-commit hooks by running
+Enable the pre-commit hooks by running:

 ```shell
 poetry run pre-commit install
 ```

-Optionally, do a first run of pre-commit on all files, which will also initialize pre-commit's hooks
+Optionally, do a first run of pre-commit on all files, which will also initialize pre-commit's hooks:

 ```shell
 poetry run pre-commit run --all-files